-In the literature, there are educational articles that guide academic authors, such as five reasons for publishing an article, allowing researchers to test themselves.
-Some well-known journals publish this kind of recommendation even in the instructions for authors' section.
+In the literature, there are educational articles that guide academic authors, such as ‘reasons for rejecting an article’, allowing researchers to test themselves (1-3).
+Some wellknown journals publish this kind of information even in the instructions for authors' section (4).
 Undoubtedly, an original hypothesis is at the heart of scientific research.
 Re-testing a subject that has been done thousands of times will obviously lower your paper’s chances.
 More than this, if your sample size is low, it will be difficult for your article to stand out from the hundreds of research articles that reach the editor.
 It is certainly in your favor to do a power analysis while you are still planning your research.
 An adequate number of figures and graphs will definitely bring you one step further towards a possible acceptance.

 The researcher does not have to confirm the H1 hypothesis, but he has to pass on his findings to the reader in all their transparency.
 Using misleading or fictitious information will eventually give you away.
 This means that you will be looking for another job in the continuation of your life.
 Being reliable is a very important virtue in the scientific arena.
 So how will the editor trust researchers?
 This is a big mystery.
 Perhaps the author’s previous work on the subject can convince the editor.
 Low similarity in your article is another factor that strengthens trust.
 If the similarity reports are sine qua non for editors, they should also be for researchers.
 The upper limits of acceptability of similarity are controversial (5% or 20%), but it should be remembered that the lower the better.